balatvm/redux-breakpoint/README.md

 export default connect(mapStateToProps,null)(ExampleComponent);
 ```

-If you want to have your own breakpoint, use breakpoint.width.
+If you want to have your own breakpoint, use _breakpoint.width_ .

 ```js